MatiasGrob/MicrovanCase/README.md

 The survey data required for the analysis is provided as a separate file.
 It includes responses from GPA's in-house panel, which consists of a large cross-section of the general U.S. adult population.
 The dataset comprises 400 respondents, along with demographic and behavior-based information.

+You can access the dataset file [here](https://github.com/MatiasGrob/MicrovanCase/blob/main/microvan.csv).
+It is also available in the repository.

 ## Methodology

 The case study employs various multivariate techniques, such as regression, factor analysis, and cluster analysis, to analyze the data.
 The goal is to reduce the dataset while retaining crucial information and insights.
 The case study explores the process of data reduction and its implications for understanding and communicating the survey results effectively.